Appraisily/art-appraisers-landing/README.md

 - Responsive design optimized for all devices
 - Performance optimized with code splitting and lazy loading
 - Beautiful animations and transitions
-- SEO friendly with proper meta tags
+- SEO friendly with proper meta tags and structured data
+- Automated sitemap generation for Google indexing
 - Optimized image loading with ImageKit.io
 - Google Tag Manager integration